-Lovebugs are are actually small members of the fly family.
-They appear throughout many regions of the United States and seem to have two primary seasons.
-The fist is in spring, during the months of April, May and June.
-The second season is during the fall and usually during the months August, September and October.
-Lovebugs are well known even though their season is both short and limited.
+Lovebugs are members of the fly family and certain times of the year, they will become a huge nuisance along roadways and in the yard.
+They’re active in many regions of the United States and seem to have two primary seasons.
+The first is in spring, during the months of April, May and June.
+The second season is in the fall and usually during the months August, September and October.
+Lovebugs are well known even though their season is short and limited.
 This article will explain some basic biology of the Lovebug, explain why they are a major problem and what can be done to minimize and treat local infestations.

 LOVEBUG BIOLOGY *